@omrid01/node-red-dashboard-2-table-tabulator 0.8.0

 Known Issues

-Upon server restart, deploy and reconnect, sometimes the client's socket listeners in the Node-RED framework are not restored properly.
-As a temporary workaround, until this is fixed in Node-RED, each client page automatically reloads itself once upon reconnection (showing a little "flicker").
+When the node is started (e.g. upon server restart or full deploy), sometimes its connectivity with existing clients is not restored properly.
+As a temporary workaround (until fixed in Node-RED), each client automatically reloads itself once upon reconnection (showing a little "flicker").

 Node Dependencies